CiscoDevNet/terraform-provider-fmc/docs/resources/sgts.md

 page_title: "fmc_sgts Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This resource manages SGTs through bulk operations.
+  This resource manages SGT (Security Group Tag) Object through bulk operations.
   The following restrictions apply:
   Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4Bulk object creation is not supported by FMC, it will be handled one-by-oneBulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_sgts (Resource)

-This resource manages SGTs through bulk operations.
+This resource manages SGT (Security Group Tag) Object through bulk operations.

 The following restrictions apply:
   - Read operations are supported by any tested FMC version